Kenneth Angell: Bishop of Burlington

-Angell was named the eighth bishop of the Diocese of Burlington by Pope John Paul II on October 6, 1992.
-Angell was installed at the Cathedral of the Immaculate Conception in Burlington on November 9, 1992.

-Faced with a shortage of priests in Burlington, and a decline in weekly Mass attendance, Angell consolidated Sacred Heart and St. Francis de Sales Parishes in Bennington as well as St. Cecilia and St. Frances Cabrini in East Barre, and closed Our Lady of the Lake in St. Albans.
-Angell's younger brother, producer David Angell, and his wife Lynn died on September 11, 2001, during the hijacking of American Airlines Flight 11 which crashed into North Tower of World Trade Center in New York City. killing all passengers on-board Angell later said, "Our family was devastated, and yet in times of such crisis you get strength that's rather incredible.
+Angell was named the eighth bishop of Burlington by Pope John Paul II on October 6, 1992.
+Angell was installed at the Cathedral of the Immaculate Conception in Burlington on November 9, 1992.Faced with a shortage of priests in Burlington, and a decline in weekly mass attendance, Angell consolidated Sacred Heart and St. Francis de Sales Parishes in Bennington, Vermont.
+He also consolidated St. Cecilia and St. Frances Cabrini Parishes in East Barre, Vermont, and closed Our Lady of the Lake Parish in St. Albans, Vermont.
+After the death of his brother David on September 11, 2001, during the hijacking of American Airlines Flight 11, Angel remarked.
+"Our family was devastated, and yet in times of such crisis you get strength that's rather incredible.
 You don't really know where it comes from.
 It comes ultimately from God, but it comes through many people who are supportive.
 It comes from one's faith and the belief that the Lord takes care of us, and that his will must be done."
-Angell has been criticized for his management of sexual abuse allegations during his tenure as auxiliary bishop in the Diocese of Providence, which experienced the longest legal battle over such allegations in the nation and later announced a $13.5 million settlement in 36 different lawsuits in 2002.

-During his tenure as bishop in Burlington, records show Angell allowed six accused priests to remain in active ministry within Vermont.
-He refused to identify the priests publicly, but then gave their names to the Vermont Attorney General and placed them under suspension.
+Angell was criticized for his management of sexual abuse allegations during his tenure as auxiliary bishop in Providence, which announced a $13.5 million settlement in 36 different lawsuits in 2002.Records showed that Angell allowed six accused priests to remain in active ministry in the diocese.
+He refused to identify the priests publicly, but provided their names to the Vermont Attorney General and placed them under suspension.
 At a news conference in March 2005, Angell described the sexual abuse scandals as the most difficult challenge he faced during his time as bishop.
 He said, "People have been so shocked by all of this and it's a wonderful compliment to us really, in the sense that they expect so much more of us than anyone else and we shouldn't fail them.
 It's been very difficult and difficult for these priests too [who] have been in trouble.
 The victims first and foremost have my concern.
 After that I think of the priests how because of one, one little lapse or something, something terrible happened.
 I can't help but feel sorry for them.
 I decry what they did."